Naina Lal Kidwai

-Naina Lal Kidwai (born 14 April 1957) is an Indian banker, chartered accountant and business executive.
+Naina Lal Kidwai (born 14 April 1957) is an Indian banker and business executive.
 She was a Group General Manager and the Country Head of HSBC India.
 She is also a former President of the Federation of Indian Chambers of Commerce and Industry (FICCI).
 She was the first woman appointed on this post.

-In 2015, Kidwai received the Padma Shri, India's fourth-highest civilian award.
+In 2007, Kidwai received the Padma Shri, India's fourth-highest civilian award.

 Early life and background

 Naina Lall Kidwai was born into a Punjabi family on 14 April 1957.
 Kidwai's father, Surinder Lall, was the CEO of an insurance company.
 Kidwai's mother was the daughter of Karamchand Thapar, founder of the Thapar Group of companies.
 Kidwai has one sister, Nonita Lall Qureshi, a golfer and an Arjuna Award winner in 1989, who is married to Pakistani golf champion Faisal Qureshi.

 Education

 Kidwai holds a bachelor's degree in economics from Lady Shri Ram College for Women, a woman's college in University of Delhi, and belongs to the batch of 1977.
 Funded by her mother's wealthy family, the Thapar family, she then went to Harvard Business School (HBS) to do a Master of Business Administration (MBA), and graduated in 1982.
 Kidwai is also the first Indian woman to graduate from HBS.
-She is also a qualified chartered accountant.